Last updated: May 18, 2020

 There are no data testing the efficacy of breathing circuit filters for preventing transmission of SARS COV-2 to healthcare workers or patients.
 All breathing circuit filters decrease viral transmission, but we do not know the minimum performance specification that will be protective.
 The information presented here is based upon the best reference material identified to date.
 Pleated (mechanical) filters are preferred over electrostatic filters since the latter can lose effectiveness with humidity.
 Electrostatic HMEFs and filters are commonly used and may be “good enough,” but are not recommended by some sources for use in a circle system or with active humidification.
-Filtration efficiency increases as the surface area increases, but the dead space increases as well, which can be a problem for small patients.* There are no mechanical filters available with a recommended minimum tidal volume less than 150 mls.
+Mechanical filters are larger and have lower resistance to breathing, but the dead space increases as well, which can be a problem for small patients.* There are no mechanical filters available with a recommended minimum tidal volume less than 150 mls.

 Performance of filters designed to protect against viruses is measured using the Viral Filtration Efficiency or VFE and is reported for all commercial filters.
 VFE is determined using standardized testing in accord with the ASTM F2101 standard.
 The particle size tested is on average 3 microns which is accepted to approximate a viral particle suspended in a droplet.
 A VFE of 99.99% means that only one particle in 10,000 (104) will pass through the filter under standard test conditions that control flow rate.
 30 L/minute is a commonly used flow for adult condition testing.
 Increased flow rate reduces the VFE.